A simple finite delayed multi-type branching process for infectious disease modeling: Delayed multi-type branching processes

 We now fix a random realization on ${\aI}^{{\NN_0}}$.
 In order for an individual $b=(a;t,l,d)$ to produce offspring as described above, one requires that it has not yet died.
 So, the total number of offspring of type $j$ born at time $t+d$ will be

 This ensures no offspring are produced after the death of the parent and fixes a dependence on the pair $(\eL,\varepsilon)$ specific to the individual.
 The distribution of $\xi_{a;t,l,d}^{i,j}$ only depends on $d$ and $(i,j)$, and we will use $\xi_d^{i,j}$ to denote a random variable having this distribution.
 The individuals so generated, also denoted by $b\in {\aI}$ in what follows, are identified by a triplet $(i,s,l)$ where $i$ is the type, $s$ the time of birth and $l$ enumerates all the individuals of type $i$ born at time $s$ and, from now on, we dispense with the parent and simply write ${\bz}_{s,l,d}^{i,j}$ and $\xi_{s,l,d}^{i,j}$.
 When an individual $b=(i,s,l)$ is generated by the process, then it is ill and manifests symptoms in the time interval $[s,s+\eL-1]$ when $\eL>0$.
 In contrast,if ${\eL}=0$, then once infected the individual is asymptomatic during the time interval $[s,s+D]$ but is not counted as being ill.
-In either case, the individual is able to infect others and produce offspring during the interval $[s,s+D]$ provided it does not die before $s+D$.
+This means that asymptomatic individuals are able to infect others and produce offspring during the interval $[s,s+D]$ while symptomatic individuals can only do so during $[s,s+\min(\eL-1,D)]$.

-We should mention that the fixed set of delays at which offspring can be born may be random for each individual instead of fixed.
-Provided that the random time span~$\A$ is bounded , such random delays can be viewed within the deterministic framework as follows: replace the number of $j$-type offspring produced by a $i$-type individual at delay~$d$ by $\xi_d^{i,j}\ones(\A\ge d)$.
+We should mention that having offspring born at a fixed set of delays covers the case where the birth times of an individual's offspring are random and bounded.
+In fact, delays in a bounded random time span~$\A$ can be viewed within the deterministic framework as follows: replace the number of $j$-type offspring produced by a $i$-type individual at delay~$d$ by $\xi_d^{i,j}\ones(\A\ge d)$.